Haus Steineck: History

 Haus Steineck, also known as "East Carolina University- Bonn, West Germany" and "ECU-Bonn" or the "European Study Center" or the "Europäisches Institut Deutschlands" was an experimental school operating under East Carolina University between 1971 and 1973.
 The location of the school was in the gracious summer home, "Haus Steineck, at 82 Rüdigerstrasse, in Bonn-Bad Godesberg, Germany."
 The students were enrolled in East Carolina University, and the faculty were visiting professors from the same school.

 The main purpose of the school was to give formal classroom instruction, as well as site visits to the European countries.
 As such, each month the school would transport the students to various cities around Europe, where the students would interview artists, businessmen, geographers, historians and politicians in the different countries.
-"According to Dr. Hans Indorf, coordinator of the European Studies Program, Bonn was chosen as the location for ECU's foreign campus because of its accessibility to such European cities as London, Copenhagen, Amsterdam, Brussels, Berlin, Paris, Luxembourg, Berne and Vienna.
+"According to Dr. Hans Indorf, coordinator of the European Studies Program, Bonn was chosen as the location for ECU's foreign campus because of its accessibility to such European cities as London, Copenhagen, Amsterdam, Brussels, Berlin, Paris, Luxembourg, Bern and Vienna.
 The Center itself is in a suburb of Bonn, Germany, across the river from the Seven Mountains or Siebengebirge and the resort city of Königswinter."

 Special courses were required each academic session: European Area Seminar and European Field Study.
 The European Area Seminar was an inter-disciplinary exploration of European problems.
 It included an extended reading program and culminated in a term paper.
 The European Field Study included interviews and research at political institutions, social organizations and industrial establishments.